JanikThePanic/JanikThePanic/README.md

 thank you for visiting <br>
 wanna hang out?

+visit janik.codes

+Currently, I am seeking an intern/co-op position for the summer of 2024.

 <!-- 🔭 currently working on ____ -->

 <!-- dont have the best stats rn so will hide them -->